andreacipriani/UIImageView-AGCInitials/README.md

 ## Usage

 To run the example project, clone the repo, and run `pod install` from the Example directory first.
+Or you can see a demo here: https://appetize.io/app/1h801604jew4ppeeqt67qn54n4

 ## Requirements